EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 Note on composite inputs: the method of providing the list of component keys and algorithms is flexible and beyond the scope of this pseudo-code.
 When passed to the Composite Sign(sk, Message) API the sk is a CompositePrivateKey.
 It is possible to construct a CompositePrivateKey from component keys stored in separate software or hardware keystores.
 Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this document so long as it produces the same output as the process sketched above.

-Since recursive composite public keys are disallowed in {{I-D.ounsworth-pq-composite-keys}}, no component signature may itself be a composite; ie the signature generation process MUST fail if one of the private keys K1 or K2 is a composite.
+Since recursive composite public keys are disallowed, no component signature may itself be a composite; ie the signature generation process MUST fail if one of the private keys K1 or K2 is a composite.

 A composite signature MUST produce, and include in the output, a signature value for every component key in the corresponding CompositePublicKey, and they MUST be in the same order; ie in the output, S1 MUST correspond to K1, S2 to K2.

 ### Composite Verify {#sec-comp-sig-verify}